Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         **`IMPORTANT:`** If the node does not shut down after 5 minutes, then proceed with the power reset below

-        To power off the node:
+        1. Power off the node.

+           > `read -s` is used to prevent the password from being written to the screen or the shell history.

-        1. ```bash
+           ```bash
-           ncn# export USERNAME=root
+           ncn# USERNAME=root
+           ncn# read -s IPMI_PASSWORD
-           ncn# export IPMI_PASSWORD=changeme
+           ncn# export IPMI_PASSWORD
-           ncn# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power off ncn# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
+           ncn# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power off
+           ncn# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
            ```

            Ensure the power is reporting as off.
 This may take 5-10 seconds for this to update.
 Wait about 30 seconds after receiving the correct power status before issuing the next command.

-        To power back on the node:
+        2. Power the node back on.

-        1. ```bash
+           ```bash
            ncn# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power on
            ncn# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
            ```

            Ensure the power is reporting as on.
 This may take 5-10 seconds for this to update.

     1. Watch on the console until the node has successfully booted and the login prompt is reached.